Robust ThemeDec 09, 2019 2020-04-08 7:40

 Each number represents the order of the pages when printed front and back and folded into a booklet:

-Hint: It's easiest to have multiplies of 4 total number of pages in your program.
-4 pages total, 8 pages total, or 12 pages total.
+You must have multiples of 4 pages in your program: 4 pages total, 8 pages total, or 12 pages total.

 Go to 'Table' > 'Table Properties' and remove the color from your gridlines.